Benjamin Graham: Early life and education

 Graham was born Benjamin Grossbaum on May 9, 1894, in London to English parents.
 On his mother's side of Jewish origin, he was the great-grandson of Rabbi Yaakov Gesundheit and a cousin of neuroscientist Ralph Waldo Gerard.
 He moved with his family to New York City when he was one year old.
 The family changed his name from Grossbaum to Graham to assimilate into American society and avoid anti judaic sentiments.

 After the death of his father, who owned a successful porcelain shop, and the Panic of 1907, the family fell into poverty.
 That experience helped shape Graham's lifelong quest for investment values.
 Graham excelled as a student, graduating as salutatorian of his class at Columbia, finishing his studies in three-and-a-half years after entering at age 16.
 Before the end of his senior year, the college offered him teaching positions in three different departments: mathematics, English, and philosophy.

+During, and for several years after, World War I, Graham began writing for The Magazine of Wall Street, the largest financial publication in the world at the time.
+Therein, Graham showcased his emerging thoughts and methods on value investing, such as his method of calculating goodwill.
+His work so impressed the owner and editor, Richard Wyckoff, that Graham was offered a regular column, which Graham accepted, and a job.
+Later, Wyckoff tried to convince Graham to become editor for the magazine, offering an attractive salary that Graham's regular employer managed to successfully counteroffer.

-Graham chose instead to help support his widowed mother by taking a job on Wall Street, where he later ran private partnerships and, starting in 1936, the Graham-Newman fund.
+Graham chose instead to help support his widowed mother by taking a job on Wall Street, where he later ran private partnerships and, starting in 1936, the Graham-Newman fund, together with Jerome Newman.
 Early on, Graham made a name for himself with "The Northern Pipeline Affair", an early case of shareholder activism involving John D. Rockefeller.
 Graham's research indicated Northern Pipeline Co. held vast cash and bond assets that he believed were not being put to good use and bought enough shares to force a proxy vote to distribute these assets to shareholders.

 Later, Graham patented two innovative hand-held calculators, wrote a Broadway play called "Baby Pompadour," and taught himself Spanish so he could translate a major Uruguayan novel, Mario Benedetti’s The Truce, into English.
 (By the end of his life, Graham knew at least seven languages.)